 The central ceiling of the mandapa is an exceptional beauty carved on stone.
 The ceiling is in the shape of an inverted lotus between two concentric circles.
-The central part of the circle is in the shape of an inverted Linga, Narasimha carved on the base and lotus flower in the middle symbolic of Brahma.
-The Trinities are represented in a single stone through symbols, also called as Trimurti Sangama Bhubaneshwari.
+The central part of the circle is in the shape of an inverted Linga, with Narasimha carved on the base, and a lotus flower in the middle symbolic of Brahma.
+The Trinities are represented in a single stone through symbols, also called Trimurti Sangama Bhubaneshwari.

 The mandapa on the west side leads to the Garbhagriha or the inner sanctum.
 It enshrines the beautifully ornamented 6ft high idol of Lord Vishnu in his Chaturbhuj or four-armed mudra with a halo, standing on a 3 ft pedestal.
 The upper two hands hold the discus and the conch whereas the lower two hands hold the mace and the lotus.
 The halo has cyclical carvings of the ten avatars or forms of Lord Vishnu.

 It is flanked by idols of his consorts- Sridevi and Bhudevi.
 The gateway of the inner sanctum is decorated with Makara Torana and filigree works.
 There is a figure of Lord Vishnu and Devi Lakshmi on the top of the gateway.
 On both sides of the door are the two Dwarapalas – Jay and Vijay, richly carved and decorated.

 An inscription in old Kannada near the northern entrance of Navaranga mandap of the temple states that the deity was also called Vijaynarayana.